Death By Overdose

 Kristal discusses how the pandemic has created additional stigma surrounding those who use drugs.
 She dissuses how it seems like some losses are treated as more deserving of being mourned than others.
 Many people have had to grieve privately instead of publically within a community.
 She touches on the state of the public health system during the pandemic.

-Krista talks about it feeling good to get the anger out.
+Krista talks about opioids and mental health.
 Krista continues to grieve the death of her son from opioid overdose.

-Sarah K – Talking to my kids
+Sarah K – Story